jgmac1106/bloggingme/indiewebcasestudy.md

 >This is why I think it is exciting that the IndieWeb inherently follows this method.
 Work small, demo, integrate into the whole what works, and you get this emergent structure out of that that’s resilient, with things evolving at the edges out of people exploring new projects.
 (Case, 2014).

+There are 3726 mentions of community minus WordPress and Mozilla.
+4027 mentions of community when you include allies.
+311 mentions of diversity, 113 results for inclusion,399 mentions of conduct when you remove wiki edits #IndieWeb

+Post closing first HomeBrew Website Club: https://chat.indieweb.org/2013-11-21/1385006350000000

 ### Membership and Barriers

 While not "allowing the best story to win" does provide for grater inclusion of voices early on #IndieWeb had a strict requirement that you had to have a domain or website to attend an event.